 As inspiring as The Karate Kid was, that movie is almost 30 years old.
 The bullying landscape is not nearly as simple as it was back then.
 A bully is no longer just a physical threat.

-We live in the era of cyber bullying, in which vulnerable, insecure or different kids are targeted and ostracized not just in tangible places like schools or summer camps, but also online.
+We live in the era of cyberbullying, where, vulnerable or different kids are targeted and ostracized not just in places like schools or summer camps, but also online.
 More bullying happens on Facebook walls than in playgrounds.

-That means bullies are victimized on a deeper psychological level, reading and hearing words that make them feel like they don’t belong, like they’re worthless because they’re different.
-Thankfully, martial arts equips students with the mental and emotional strength to deal with bullying.
+That means bullies are victimized on a deeper psychological level, reading and hearing words that make them feel like they don’t belong.
+Thankfully, Judo and martial arts equip students with the mental and emotional strength to deal with bullying.

-Whether it’s Karate, Brazilian Jiu-Jitsu or Judo, a martial art pushes a student to his her physical limit and gives him or her a sense of accomplishment.
-That in turn builds confidence, which is a crucial component in confronting bullies.
+Whether it’s Karate or Judo, martial art pushes a student to his her physical limit and gives him or her a sense of accomplishment.
+That, in turn, builds confidence, which is a crucial component in confronting bullies.

 Bullies target lone wolves

-Bullies love easy targets, and there’s no easier target than the lone wolf, whether it’s a new student who hasn’t made any friends yet or a quirky personality who marches to the beat of his or her own drum.
+Bullies love easy targets, whether it’s a new student who hasn’t made any friends yet or a quirky personality who marches to the beat of his or her drum.
 A martial arts gym or dojo is an inclusive environment that teaches tolerance and breeds friendships among students as they push each other to succeed.
 When you can turn to a group of peers who has your back, you’re far less likely to be a bullying target.